srakshit/gsr-schema-operation-pipeline/README.md

     aws s3 cp codecommit_lambda.zip s3://gsr-schema-pipeline-<<Account-ID>>/codecommit-trigger/
     rm codecommit_lambda.zip

-Copy and execute the following set of commands to package event rule lambda function and upload it to S3. <br>
+Copy and execute the following set of commands to package event rule lambda function and upload it to S3.
+Replace <<Account ID>> with your AWS AcountID<br>

 This lambda function is triggered by EventBridge when codebuild notification status is received.